 While some cases of atrial fibrillation go away on their own, others escalate to even bigger heart problems.
 The good news is, there are treatments — however, it can be difficult to select the right medication.
-If you or your doctor chooses poorly, you may wind up with debilitating side effects that defeat the whole purpose of treatment.
-At ClarityX, we offer DNA testing to help you pick the best medication possible.
-Here’s a closer look at what atrial fibrillation entails and how our services can help.
+If you are prescribed the wrong medication you may wind up with debilitating side effects that defeat the whole purpose of treatment.
+At ClarityX, we offer DNA testing to help identify the best medication possible based on your genetic profile.

 What Is Atrial Fibrillation?

 Atrial fibrillation is defined as an irregular, rapid heartbeat in which the atria (the two upper chambers of the heart) are not in sync with the ventricles (the two lower chambers of the heart).
 While the exact cause is unknown, atrial fibrillation is typically linked to things like high blood pressure, heart valve disease, and obesity.
 Symptoms include:

 There are different variations of atrial fibrillation, with some people experiencing more intense symptoms than others.